 “The regulatory process for new technologies is especially lengthy and difficult in the E.U., yet we’re optimistic that the tide will soon turn toward innovation.
 We’re a rapidly increasing global population and will need tangible, innovative solutions to feed ourselves in the not-so-far future.
 Fungi can help do that,” explained Ramos.

-Green Queen Media was sent a sample of the Libre animal-free bacon to test and we can confirm that the lack of mycelium is having an impact on the texture, but when it comes to taste, something exciting is happening.
-Comparably smoky and deep, the cured pork-like notes come through clearly and the use of vegetable fat to recreate a streaky aesthetic adds authenticity.
+Green Queen Media was sent a sample of the Libre animal-free bacon to test.
+Something exciting is happening: comparably smoky and deep, the cured pork-like notes come through clearly and the use of vegetable fat to recreate a streaky aesthetic adds authenticity.
 The addition of mycelium, when approved, will drastically alter the mouthfeel and has the potential to create one of the most considered alternatives to animal bacon, which 20 percent of adults in the UK alone have cited as smelling too good to stop eating.